 - 75 MPH on turnpikes and rural stretches of interstate highways, such as I-35, I-40, and I-44.

-- 35 MPH on highways which pass through wildlife refuges or state parks, such as Lake Thunderbird State Park or Roman Nose State Park.
+- 35 MPH on highways that pass through wildlife refuges or state parks, such as Lake Thunderbird State Park or Roman Nose State Park.

 - Speed limits up to 55 MPH are allowed when the road is a “state or federal designated highway.”

-- 25 MPH in a designated school zone on any highway outside of a town or city.
+- 25 MPH in a designated school zone on any highway outside a town or city.

-- The school zone speed limit is also 25 MPH on land outside of or next to a town or city, if the land is owned by the state of Oklahoma.
+- The school zone speed limit is also 25 MPH on land outside or next to a town or city if the state of Oklahoma owns the land.